-Join Donovan Keith for an in-depth discussion in this video Adjusting material placement using the Fit to Object command and Texture Axis tool, part of Creating Materials in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Adjusting material placement using the Fit to Object command and Texture Axis tool, part of Cinema 4D: Creating Materials.

 In this video, we're going to texture an object that doesn't have good UVW coordinates.…In this case, the cap of this bottle.
 We're going to use the Fit To Object…commands along with the Texture Axis tool, in order to better position our texture.…Let's start by opening up the ridge texture just to see what we're working with.…To little difficult to make out, but what we have got is a shader that is creating…black and white ridges.
 And there is a lot of tiles along the U…axis, but not many vertically.
 We are going to take this texture and…apply it to our cap.
 The default UVW mapping projection looks terrible.…